FlexW/Calculator/README.md

 sudo make install
 ```

-Calculator handels this operations (spaces and tab will be ignored):
+Calculator handels this operations (spaces and tab and new lines will be ignored):

     Pi        Pi number
     e         Euler's number